oguzhan-dogru/RL_PID_Tuning/README.md

 LR_A, LR_C, CONSTRAIN_LR (double): Learning rates for the policy, critic, constraint.<br />
 MAX_GLOBAL_EP (integer): Length of episodes.<br />
 ENTROPY_BETA (double): Exploration coefficient used in policy gradient.<br />
-A_BOUND (list): PI parameter lower and upper bounds.<br />
+A_BOUND (double list): PI parameter lower and upper bounds.<br />
 TRAIN_CTRL (boolean): If true, the agent updates the weights.
 If false, the agent loads the last policy and tunes the parameters.<br />
 UI (integer): Number of steps in an episode.<br />
 (KP, TAU, MV, CV)MIN, (KP, TAU, MV, CV)MAX (double): Lower and upper limits for the constraints.<br />
-self.setpoint: In the 'Worker class', defined by the user.
+self.setpoint (double list): In the 'Worker class'.

 Some references for asynchronous RL, constrained RL, etc.